hydrusnetwork/hydrus/docs/getting_started_more_tags.md

 If you add it, your client will download updates from the repository over time and, usually when it is idle or shutting down, 'process' them into its database until it is fully synchronised.
 The processing step is CPU and HDD heavy, and you can customise when it happens in _file->options->maintenance and processing_.
 As the repository synchronises, you should see some new tags appear, particularly on famous files that lots of people have.

-You can watch more detailed synchronisation progress in the _services->review services_ window.
+You can watch more detailed synchronisation progress in the _services->review_ window.

 ![](images/review_repos_public_tag_repo.png)